TeemuKoivisto/react-seo-meta-tags/example/content/blog/00-hello-world/hello-world.md

 Hello there!

 You should pay close attention to the dimensions of your image, the 1.91:1 ratio is no joke and you should follow it.
 Otherwise images such as this get cropped weirdly.
+Eg 440x220 fits pretty nicely a Twitter card.

 Funny thing also that .png images don't work with gatsby-plugin-sharp.
 I have no idea but they just don't.